 Payments under our operating leases account for a significant portion of our operating expenses.
-For example, total rental payments, including additional rental payments based on sales at some of our stores, under operating leases were approximately \$62.0 million, or 8.3% of our total revenues, in fiscal 2014.
-In addition, as of February 1, 2015, we were a party to operating leases requiring future minimum lease payments aggregating approximately \$125.4 million through the next two years and approximately \$536.6 million thereafter.
+For example, total rental payments, including additional rental payments based on sales at some of our stores, under operating leases were approximately \$33.7 million, or 7.7% of our total revenues, in the twenty-six weeks ended August 2, 2015 and \$62.0 million, or 8.3% of our total revenues, in fiscal 2014.
+In addition, as of August 2, 2015, our facility operating leases requiring future minimum lease payments aggregating approximately \$134.9 million through the next two years and approximately \$596.2 million thereafter.
 We expect that we will lease any new stores we open under operating leases.
 Our substantial operating lease obligations could have significant negative consequences, including:

-- increasing our vulnerability to general adverse economic and industry conditions; - limiting our ability to obtain additional financing; - requiring a substantial portion of our available cash to be applied to pay our rental obligations, thus reducing cash available for other purposes; - Ilimiting our flexibility in planning for or reacting to changes in our business or the industry in which we compete; and - placing us at a disadvantage with respect to our competitors.
+- increasing our vulnerability to general adverse economic and industry conditions; - limiting our ability to obtain additional financing; - requiring a substantial portion of our available cash to be applied to pay our rental obligations, thus reducing cash available for other purposes; - limiting our flexibility in planning for or reacting to changes in our business or the industry in which we compete; and - placing us at a disadvantage with respect to our competitors.